 Documentation Requirement:

 Site Control evidenced by deed, purchase contract, option to purchase, or lease for a term which exceeds the term of affordability and is not revocable by seller.
 The costs must be identified for the purchase of the property.
-If Acquiring/Rehabilitating an existing development, Applicant must provide a current independent third party appraisal of value shown as both “as is” and “as rehabbed,” completed by an MAI Appraiser operating in the State of Oklahoma.
+If Acquiring/Rehabilitating an existing development, Applicant must provide a current independent third party appraisal of value completed by an MAI Appraiser operating in the State of Oklahoma.
 The independent third party appraisal may be prepared no more than twelve (12) months prior to Application submission.

 If Acquiring/Rehabilitating an existing development, the year-end operating statement of the previous year end, and a year to date statement for the current year.